In this article, we will learn to analyze and resolve the 2Sum problem by using two pointers algorithm and hash table data structure

 false

-as no pairs has sum equals tok
+as no pair has a sum equal tok

 import java.util.HashMap;